Each year millions of men and women worldwide have heart attacks.

 - Lift the victim’s chin up, in order to open the airway.

-- With airway open, while pinching the victim’s nostrils closed, blow slowly twice into the mouth until the chest rises.
+- With the airway open, while pinching the victim’s nostrils closed, blow slowly twice into the mouth until the chest rises.

 - Press 10 to 15 times on the middle of the chest between the nipples to push blood out of the heart and the chest.
 Every 15 seconds, cycle two breaths followed by 15 compressions until pulse and breathing are regained or the emergency team arrives.